genetics-statistics/gemma-wrapper/README.md

 ```

 Note that GEMMA's -o (output) and --outdir switches should not be
-used. gemma-k-handler stores the cached matrices in TMPDIR by
+used. gemma-wrapper stores the cached matrices in TMPDIR by
 default.
 If you want something else provide a --cache-dir, e.g.

-    ./bin/gemma-k-handler --cache-dir ~/.gemma-cache -- \
+    ./bin/gemma-wrapper --cache-dir ~/.gemma-cache -- \
         -g test/data/input/BXD_geno.txt.gz \
         -p test/data/input/BXD_pheno.txt \
         -gk \